gamestabled/oot3d_practice_menu/README.md

 The "Manually Enter Entrance Index" option is similar, but allows you to manually enter the desired entrance index.

 The Clear CS Pointer option sets the cutscene pointer to point to a null cutscene.
 In the N64 version, this prevents many wrong warps from crashing.
-In this version, its usefullness has not been well-tested.
+In this version, its usefullness has not been well-tested, but it can be used to escape from many cutscenes.

 Please note that many combinations of entrance index and cutscene number will crash the game.
 This is intended behavior, as it reflects the reality of an unmodified version of the game.
 Please report any crashes or other behavior that do not seem to be intended or otherwise reflective of expected in-game behavior.